90yearsoldcoder/DCC_DEseq2/README.md

 # Analysis Plan
-This repo is a templete for DCC Differential analysis(DEseq2).
+This repo is a templete for DCC circular RNA Differential analysis(DEseq2).

 ## Target